QuiltServerTools/BlockBot/README.md

-# Fabric Example Mod
+# BlockBot

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Start the server to create a config file.
+Enter the channel ID for the input channel, plus the webhook URL for the output channel and a bot token

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+BlockBot is available under the GNU LGPL v3.0 license.
+See LICENSE